Terms of Engagement

 (c) five times the fees you paid us (excluding disbursements and GST), up to a maximum of NZ$10 million (including interest and costs).

 This maximum applies to any liability that may arise in any way.

-If you have any concerns or complaints that you feel you can’t discuss with the partner you are working with, please contact our Chief Operating Officer, Kylie Mooney.
-Kylie can be contacted at PO Box 90750, Victoria Street West, Auckland 1142, +64 9 336 7500 or email@example.com.
+If you have any concerns or complaints that you feel you can’t discuss with the partner you are working with, please contact our Chief Operating Officer, Paul Cottingham.
+Paul can be contacted at PO Box 90750, Victoria Street West, Auckland 1142, or by phone on +64 9 336 7500 or by emailing email@example.com

 We are committed to resolving any issues you have as soon as possible.
-If however you are still not satisfied with the way we’ve resolved your complaint you can contact the Law Society’s Lawyers Complaints Service, at 26 Waring Taylor Street, PO Box 5041, Wellington 6145 or 0800 261 801.
+If however you are still not satisfied with the way we’ve resolved your complaint you can contact the Law Society’s Lawyers Complaints Service at PO Box 5041, Wellington 6145 or 0800 261 801.